SheriefS/SheriefS/README.md

 ### 🚀 About Me:
 - 🔭 I’m currently working on Python and Cloud technologies
 - 🌱 I’m currently learning AWS
-- 👯 I'm woring on the Google Professional Certificate for IT Automation with Python
+- 👯 I'm working on the Google Professional Certificate for IT Automation with Python
 - 💬 Ask me about Python, JavaScript, Cloud, and Software Development
 - 😄 Pronouns: He/Him